-Are ambiguous and ambivalent the same?
+Are Ambiguous and Ambivalent the Same?

-Both are adjectives that derive from the Latin prefix ambi-, (meaning “both”), but do ambiguous and ambivalent mean the same thing?
+Both are adjectives that derive from the Latin prefixย ambi-(meaning “both”), but do ambiguous and ambivalentย mean the same thing?

-- To be ambivalent means “having simultaneous conflicting feelings or contradictory ideas about something,” (Etymonline).
+- To be ambivalent means “having simultaneous conflicting feelings or contradictory ideas about something” (Etymonline).

 The distinction between them is clearer in application: